cta-wave/device-observation-framework/README.md

 * typically a camera will name the files with some form of ascending number.
 By default the Observation Framework will alphabetically sort the filenames and use this as the recording order.
 If for a particular camera this is unsuitable then in the **config.ini** file, the parameter '*sort_input_files_by*' can be set to *"timestamp"* to instead try sorting by file timestamp.
-  If both these approaches fail then the user will need to rename the files such that when alphabetically sorted they are in the correct order.
+  If both these approaches fail, then the user will need to rename the files such that when alphabetically sorted they are in the correct order.

 The Observation Framework will analyse the recording and post the results to the Test Runner for viewing on Test Runner's results pages.
 Note that the observation processing may take considerable time, depending on the duration of the session recording.